Choosing An Air Compressor For Your Commercial Van In 2022

 The Mercedes-Benz Sprinter

-The Mercedes-Benz Sprinter has the highest available roof at 111 inches (almost 10 feet), barely beating out the high roof Transit.
-The Sprinter also has the longest available body at 290 inches, compared to the Transit at 264 inches, ProMaster at 213 inches, and Savana at 244 inches.
+The Sprinter has the longest available body at 290 inches, compared to the longest Transit at 264 inches, ProMaster at 251 inches, and Savana at 244 inches.
+Its 109.4” high roof heights are comparable to the 109.6” high roof Transit, while its standard models are similar to Ford’s medium roof heights.

-The Mercedes-Benz Sprinter is also available in a four-wheel drive option.
-For good ground clearance, a 4×4 Sprinter sits about 4 inches higher than a 4×2 model.
-The Sprinter retains a higher-quality interior than most cargo vans, with highly refined powertrains, although this quality comes at a premium price point.
+The Sprinter also retains a higher-quality interior than most cargo vans, with highly refined powertrains, but comes at a premium price point.

 The GMC Savana